-- Add the minced garlic and parsley to the pan.
-Stir into the softened onions and let them warm through.
+- Add the minced garlic and parsley.
+Then stir into the softened onions and let them warm through.

-- Add 2 cups of rice to the pan.
-Take a small bundle of uncooked spaghetti and break them into one inch pieces into the pan.
+- Add 2 cups of rice and a small bundle of uncooked spaghetti broken into one inch pieces.

-- Stir the rice and noodles into the cooked vegetables and get the coated with butter and olive oil.
+- Stir the rice and noodles into the cooked vegetables and get them coated with butter and olive oil.
 Let the rice and noodles toast in the pan for about 2 minutes.

 - Add 4 cups of chicken broth.
 Give the rice a gentle stir.
-Bring the liquid to a simmer.
-Put a lid on the pan and lower the heat.
+Bring the liquid to a low simmer.
+Put a lid on the and lower the heat.

 - Let the rice cook on low for 15-18 minutes.
 Turn the heat off and let the rice sit with the lid on for another 7-10 minutes.
 The residual heat will finish cooking the rice.